NEONScience/neon-data-api/docs/content/endpoints/samples.md

 ### GET `/samples/supportedClasses`

 #### **Description**
-Get a list of sample classes and descriptions currently supported by the Sample Viewer
+Get a list of sample classes and descriptions currently available

 #### **Responses**